Chart Color Schemes

 Murrumbateman features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 89.6% of all households, including 47.8% couples with children, 33.8% couples without children, and 7.0% single parent families.
-Non-family households comprise the remaining 10.4%, with lone person households at 10.0% and group households making up 1.1%.
-The median household size is 3.1 people, larger than the Rest of NSW average of 2.5.
+Non-family households account for the remaining 10.4%, with lone person households at 10.0% and group households comprising 1.1%.
+The median household size is 3.1 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households